Our Review Process

 Fresh chicken with ground bone is the main ingredient in this recipe, supported by chicken liver and chicken gizzard.
 Pumpkin seed is the only other ingredient aside from supplements and probiotics.

-Pumpkin seed is a rich source of fatty acids and, in this recipe, likely contribute to the crude fiber content.
-We’d prefer an animal-based fat like chicken fat, especially considering pumpkin seed is also a source of carbohydrates.
+Pumpkin seed is a rich source of fatty acids and, in this recipe, likely contributes to the crude fiber content.
+We’d prefer animal-based fat like chicken fat, especially considering pumpkin seed is also a source of carbohydrates.

 Overall, however, this recipe is fairly species-appropriate in terms of the top three ingredients, and it is gently freeze-dried instead of being cooked at high temperatures.
 We recommend rehydrating the food with water or bone broth to add more moisture to your cat’s diet.